cbworden/shake-doc/products.rst

 **Uncertainty Maps**.
-As discussed in detail in the :ref:`technical-guide`, gridded uncertainty is available for all ground motion parameters.
+As discussed in detail in the :ref:`technical-guide`, gridded uncertainty is available for all ground motion parametrs.
 The ratio of the ShakeMap PGA uncertainty to the GMPE’s uncertainty is also available (see the section on :ref:`sec_interpolation`).